go101/immutable-value-proposal/README.md

 	M0(Ta) Tb // a mutable method

 	fixed.M2(Tx) Ty // an immutable method
-	                // NOTE 1: this is an exported method.
+	                // NOTE: this is an exported method.
-	                // NOTE 2: in it calls, the "fixed." part will be omitted.
 }
 ```

+Similar to non-interface type, if a mutable interface type explicitly specified an immutable method `fixed.M`,
+it also implicitly specifies a mutable method with the same name `M`.

-The method set specified by type `I` contains two methods, `M0` and `M2`.
-The method set specified by type `I.fixed` only contains one method, `M2`.
+The method set specified by type `I` contains three methods, `M0`, `fixed.M2` and `M2`.
+The method set specified by type `I.fixed` only contains one method, `fixed.M2`.

 When a method is declared for a concrete type to implement an immutable method,
 the type of the receiver of the declared method must be immutable (a.k.a., a `var.fixed` value).